mantasu/uob-cv/notes.md

 Distance from the object is found by the time taken for light to travel from camera to the scene. _Directional illumination_ is used to focus photon shooting at just one direction which restricts the view area.
 Two devices are used:

-* **Lidar** - has a photosensor and a lase pulse on the same axis which is rotated and each measurement is acquired through time.
+* **Lidar** - has a photosensor and a laser pulse on the same axis which is rotated and each measurement is acquired through time.
 It is robust, however hard to measure short distances due to high speed of light; also is large and expensive.
 * **Time of flight camera** - can image the scene all at once.
 It uses a spatially resolved sensor which fires light waves instead of pulses and each light wave is recognized by its relative phase.
 It is fast but depth measure depends on wave properties.

 ### Structured light imaging